Dynamic Programming Common Patterns and Code Template

 and dp

-functions have the same signature, so theoretically, there is no need to write an additional dp
+functions are identical, so theoretically, there is no need to write an additional dp

 function.
-However, for the sake of explanation, a separate dp
+However, for the sake of clarity in the following explanation, a separate dp

-function is used to implement the main logic.
+function is provided to implement the main logic.

-Additionally, I often see readers asking why the result of a sub-problem adds 1 (subProblem + 1
+Additionally, some readers have asked why the result of a subproblem is incremented by 1 (subProblem + 1

-) instead of adding the coin amount or something similar.
-Let me clarify: the key to dynamic programming problems is the definition of the dp
+) instead of adding the coin value.
+The key to understanding dynamic programming problems lies in the definition of the dp

-function/array.
+function or array.
 What does the return value of this function represent?
-Once you figure this out, you'll understand why 1 is added to the return value of the sub-problem.
+Once you understand this, you will see why the subproblem's return value is incremented by 1.

-At this point, the state transition equation is complete, and the above algorithm is already a brute-force solution.
-The mathematical form of the above code is the state transition equation:
+At this point, the state transition equation is essentially complete.
+The above algorithm already represents the brute-force solution.

-Thus, this problem is essentially solved, though overlapping sub-problems need to be eliminated.
-For example, consider the recursive tree for amount = 11, coins = {1,2,5}
+At this point, the problem is essentially solved, but we need to eliminate overlapping subproblems.
+For example, consider amount = 11, coins = {1,2,5}

-Time complexity analysis of the recursive algorithm: total number of sub-problems x time required to solve each sub-problem.
+Time Complexity Analysis of Recursive Algorithm: The total number of subproblems multiplied by the time required to solve each subproblem.

-The total number of sub-problems corresponds to the number of nodes in the recursive tree.
-However, the algorithm will perform pruning, which depends on the specific coin denominations given in the problem.
-Therefore, the tree grows irregularly, making it difficult to precisely calculate the number of nodes on the tree.
-In such cases, we generally estimate an upper bound on the time complexity based on the worst-case scenario.
+The total number of subproblems is the number of nodes in the recursion tree.
+However, due to pruning based on the specific coin denominations provided, the tree's growth is irregular, making it difficult to precisely calculate the number of nodes.
+Generally, we estimate an upper bound for the time complexity in such cases.

 Assuming the target amount is n

-, the height of the recursive tree in the worst case is n
+, the worst-case height of the recursion tree is n

--ary tree, the total number of nodes is of the order k^n
+(using only 1-denomination coins).
+Assuming it is a full k-ary tree, the total number of nodes is on the order of k^n

 .

-Next, consider the complexity of each sub-problem.
-Since each recursion includes a for loop, the complexity is , resulting in a total time complexity of , which is exponential.
+The complexity of each subproblem involves a for-loop in each recursive call, resulting in a complexity of .
+Multiplying these factors gives a total time complexity of , which is exponential.

-Similar to the previous Fibonacci sequence example, a slight modification can eliminate sub-problems through memoization:
+Similar to the Fibonacci sequence example, we can eliminate subproblems by incorporating memoization:

 class Solution {